ParallelMaths/parallel/pages/2-good-will-hunting.md

 ::: problem
 <div class="marks">3 marks</div>

 **1.6.** Draw all homeomorphically irreducible trees of with 10 dots.
 How many did you find?

 Take your time.
 Check you haven’t missed any trees.
-Chess that you have not drawn the same tree twice.

-Clue: the number of trees is more than 5 and less than 14.
+Check that you have not drawn the same tree twice.
+The correct answer is between 5 and 14.

 <input type="number" min="5" max="14" data-id="s1-q7"/>
 :::